NBISweden/module-openrefine-dm-practices/_episodes/04-numbers.md

 Be sure to remove any `Text filter` facets you have enabled from the left panel so that we can examine our whole dataset.
 You can remove an existing facet by clicking the `x` in the upper left of that facet window.

 To transform cells in the `animal ID` column to numbers, click the down arrow for that column, then `Edit cells` > `Common transforms…` > `To number`.
-You will notice the `animal ID` values change from left-justified to right-justified, and black to green in color.
+You will notice the `animal ID` values change from left-justified to right-justified, and from black to green in color.

 > ## Exercise 3.1
 >